 All Firefish physical hardware will be located within secure Microsoft data centres at two locations within Europe.
 Our primary data centre is located in Microsoft’s West European centre (Netherlands) with a secondary centre in Microsoft’s North Europe region (Ireland).
 Both of these facilities are secured by a series of measures including (but not limited to) biometric access, security alarm systems and round-the-clock security staff.
 Additional security information on Microsoft’s data centres can be found here.

 At this time, all of our customer data is stored within the Microsoft Azure Platform.
 Customer live data along with all backups and replicas reside exclusively within the primary and secondary data centres within Europe.
 Firefish does not pass data to any other third party for processing except when explicitly requested by the client, for example through a 3rd party integration with time sheeting software or for the migration of data from one system to another.

 Regarding the very small amounts of data stored on our physical premises, the Firefish offices have a controlled secure-entry system to the building and an additional security barrier into our own offices, which only authorised Firefish employees have access to.
 The building also has a fitted fire service alarm with instant call-out for three fire engines.
-Any internal operations data that we store in our shared folders are protected in our own internal comms room which can be accessed exclusively by four authorized key holders – CEO, CTO, Head of Finance and Head of HR.
+Any internal operations data that we store in our shared folders are protected in our own internal comms room which can only be accessed exclusively by authorised key holders – CEO, CTO, Director of Product and Operations Team.